 3 -Noosa Everglades

 The still, peaceful waters of the Noosa Everglades provides a serene and beautiful experience in one of the most spectacular waterways of the Sunshine Coast.
+The beauty reminds you of Phi Phi Island Viewpoint.
 These waters wind through wild natural landscape allowing paddlers to get up close and personal with all the native flora and fauna that make South East Queensland such a unique destination.

 If you want the best experience then drive right to Harrys Hut and launch from there which puts you in the heart of the Everglades.
 Listen for the chorus of cicadas while the fish leap out of the water, breaking the mirror-like waters all around you, giving you truly meaningful insight into what makes Noosa and its surrounds so special.